All Products

 Use a struct as a parameter

 Starting from version 42.5.4.0.12 (2025-08-13), the database driver supports the createStruct syntax.
-You can use a Struct as an input parameter for functions.
-This makes it convenient to build and pass custom composite types, also known as object types, from your database in Java code.
+You can use a Struct object as an input parameter for a function.
+This makes it easy to build and pass custom composite types, also known as object types, in Java code.

-// Assume conn is an established database connection object
+// Assume that conn is an established database connection object.

 public void testSelectBoolean1() throws Exception {